-We all just want to be happy, isn't that right?
-So why is that we have a tendency to experience our lives saturated with stress, nervousness, and dread as opposed to only being happy?
-Is happiness just temporary state of mind, or is something genuine and long-lasting?
-No doubt you've heard the articulation before that on the off chance that you need to be happy right now, you should simply choose to be so.
-In any case, if you ask any normal individual, they may either reveal to you that it's entirely out of the question or downright inconceivable.
+We all want to be happy, isn't that right?
+So why do we tend to experience our lives saturated with stress, nervousness, and dread instead of only being happy?
+Is happiness just a temporary state of mind, or is something genuine and long-lasting?
+You've heard the articulation that you should choose to be so on the off chance that you must be happy right now.
+If you ask any normal individual, they may either reveal that it's entirely out of the question or downright inconceivable.

-We attempt towards a life of minimalism, sustainability, and self-awareness.
-We created it so our loved ones can stay connected with our travels, but we likewise want to contribute to the abundance of knowledge that is out there for people hoping to simplify, explore, and create.
+We attempt a life of minimalism, sustainability, and self-awareness.
+We created it so our loved ones can stay connected with our travels, but we want to contribute to the abundance of knowledge out there for people hoping to simplify, explore, and create.

-In my work, I attempt to make meditation as simple as feasible for everybody.
-That isn't on account of I need gratefulness for the significant profundity and significance of this training – in fact quite the opposite.
+In my work, I make meditation as simple as feasible for everybody.
+That isn't because I need gratefulness for the profundity and significance of this training – quite the opposite.

-How can we be happy now, in this very moment?
-While there are likely many approaches to increase your state of happiness, inconceivably ways that exist that can enable you to achieve simple life:
+How can we be happy now, at this very moment?
+While there are likely many approaches to increase your state of happiness, inconceivably ways exist that can enable you to achieve simple life: